Southwest CARE Center (SCC) has the leading HIV research program in New Mexico.

 - The research must provide an option or options for treating our patients which is otherwise unavailable.

-- The research must significantly add to the body of knowledge about HIV and/or its' treatment.
+- The research must significantly add to the body of knowledge of preevention and treatment of HIV/AIDS.

 Unless we are certain that one or the other of these principles has been met, we do not proceed with a research protocol.